-- One computer: MacPro 12-core with 96GB ram
+- One computer: Mac Pro 12-core with 96GB RAM

-- Audio interface: Universal Audio Apollo firewire with TB add on card
+- Audio interface: Universal Audio Apollo firewire with TB add-on card

 - 88-key keyboard

-- 4 Video Monitors.
+- 4 video monitors

-The iPads are running TouchOSC and Lemur, both with a custom made set of faders and pads created by me.
-The only reason I have both is that I started on TouchOSC then switched to Lemur when getting the 2nd iPad.
-I prefer Lemur as a touch interface, so at some point I will change the 1st iPad to Lemur also.
-I run OSCulator for two things – to make sure my key commands work in my sequencer and to keep a monitor on both Lemur and Touch OSC signals coming into my sequencer.
+My iPads run TouchOSC and Lemur, both with a custom set of faders and pads that I created.
+OSCulator is great for two things: to make sure my key commands work in my sequencer and to keep a monitor on both Lemur and Touch OSC signals coming into the sequencer.

 - Bank of bus insert tracks (for monitoring)